The 1850 House Inn & Tavern History

 Sue Dorsey and her husband Mark Morganstern first took over a small sandwich shop, Tea and Foibles, in the Astoria Hotel.
 Then, when the building across the street became available in 1992, they moved there and opened the storied Rosendale Café.
 [The Daily Freeman]

 Until February of 2001, the Astoria Hotel also housed several town offices, when they were moved to the “first floor of the former Curran Law Offices on Main Street to house the town assessor, building inspector and zoning and planning offices....
 Town officials have outgrown their current space at the Astoria Hotel just down the street and will move into the new building.”
 [The Daily Freeman]

 In the 1980s the hotel was operated by French-born Jeanine Gleissner as a B & B. “I found the sign,” Mrs. Gleissner explained, “when I bought the building, and I liked the way it sounded so I hung it up.”
 Guests, said the New York Times, “could eat Mrs. Gleissner’s splendid breakfast in their rooms, on the porch, where bright striped cloths and hanging plants remind visitors of a hundred French pensions....”
 [The New York Times]

-That Astoria Hotel neon sign hung over the doorway for years, but don’t look for it now — it’s being repaired.
+That Astoria Hotel neon sign hung over the doorway for years, but don’t look for it now — it’s been replaced.

-Now under the new management of Michael Ruger, The 1850 House & Tavern has resumed its former glory with room accommodations and regular musical attractions.
+Under the management of Michael Ruger, The 1850 House & Tavern has resumed its former glory with room accommodations.